 Areas of interest should fall within the broad scope of NIH, including biomedical and basic biological areas.

 Trainees are expected to carry out their doctoral research with advisors whose research, whether theoretical or experimental, emphasizes application of theoretical approaches to biomedical problems.
-Where appropriate, a co-advisor will be appointed to provide complementary expertise to that of the primary advisor.
-The student's dissertation committee will include representatives of both biological and theoretical disciplines.
+The student's dissertation committee should include representatives of both biological and theoretical disciplines.

-Stipend levels are set by the NIH and the current Predoctoral level can be found here.
+The training grant funds a large portion of the student stipend, up to the level specified here.
 Trainees also receive allowances to pay for health insurance and to offset tuition and fees.

-• from the applicant’s graduate program: a copy of the applicant's application packet to the graduate program (which typically includes GRE, transcript, statement of interest and letters of recommendation).
+- from the applicant’s graduate program: a copy of the applicant's application packet to the graduate program (which typically includes transcript, statement of interest and letters of recommendation).

 These materials should be sent to: